3 Different Types of a Crossover Turn

 A post shared by 𝘼𝙗𝙗𝙞𝙚 𝙁𝙞𝙨𝙝 🐠 (@theafish1) on

-When I uploaded this video to Instagram, I actually got quite the backlash from some older coaches and swimmers who were taught a Bucket Turn for a Backstroke Flipturn in the earlier years.
-Me – having no idea – that type of turn existed in Backstroke, immediately googled that turn and the portal to the rabbit hole opened.
-It makes so much more sense to me now why the verbiage for the post was confusing, so for ease in our new series – I will be referring to my regular Bucket Turn as a Suicide Turn.
+When I uploaded this video to Instagram, I got quite the backlash from some older coaches and swimmers who were taught a Bucket Turn for a Backstroke Flipturn in earlier years.
+I had no idea that type of turn existed in Backstroke.
+I immediately Googled that turn, and the portal to the rabbit hole opened.
+It makes so much more sense to me now why the verbiage for the post was confusing, so for ease in our new series, I will be referring to my regular Bucket Turn as a Suicide Turn.

-Obviously now, we see a lot less of the Suicide Turn.
-One of the main reasons the Suicide Turn isn’t taught anymore is because the amount of time it requires swimmers to hold their breath.
-With the newer and more improved Crossover Turns, swimmers still get the benefit of a flip, BUT they don’t have to hold their breath for as long – going straight into their pullout.
+Now, we see a lot less of the Suicide Turn.
+One of the main reasons the Suicide Turn isn’t taught anymore is because of the amount of time it requires swimmers to hold their breath.
+With the newer and more improved Crossover Turns, swimmers still benefit from a flip, BUT they don’t have to hold their breath for as long – going straight into their pullout.

 Let’s WORK together!

-Swim Like A. Fish now offers virtual coaching packages for swimmers — no matter where you are in the world.
-We keep our list of athletes short to make sure we are getting you what YOU need.
+Swim Like A. Fish now offers virtual coaching packages for swimmers, no matter where they are in the world.
+We keep our list of athletes short to ensure we get you what you need.

 Learn More Here!

 As I said above, the cool part about the Crossover Turn is it’s NOT new!
-You can actually see in this video from the Finals of the 200 Backstroke in the 1972 Olympics Games – both the Suicide Turn and Crossover Turn’s were present, but for a different transition:
+You can see in this video from the Finals of the 200 Backstroke in the 1972 Olympic Games – both the Suicide Turn and Crossover Turn were present but for a different transition:

-Obviously the rules for Backstroke turns have changed since then – stating – you don’t have to touch the wall with your hand, before transitioning to a new lap – so now we have moved away from these turn styles to the regular Backstroke Flipturn.
+The rules for Backstroke turns have changed since then, stating that you don’t have to touch the wall with your hand before transitioning to a new lap.
+So, we have moved away from these turn styles and are now using the regular Backstroke Flipturn.

 The 3 Crossover Turn Styles: